Skip to main content

 Near Work Exceeds 3 Hours Daily

 Schoolwork, coaching, screen time and reading combined.
-A CBSE Grade 8 student with tuition and JEE coaching preparation can easily reach 5–6 hours of sustained near work - a significant progression driver.
+A CBSE Grade 8 student with JEE coaching preparation can easily reach 5-6 hours of sustained near work - a significant progression driver.

 Less Than 90 Minutes Outdoor Time

-Bright outdoor light triggers dopamine release in the retina, which inhibits axial elongation.
+Bright outdoor light triggers dopamine release in the retina, inhibiting axial elongation.
 Children in Pune's urban zones - particularly flat buildings without outdoor play spaces - often get far less than the protective threshold.

 Progression > 0.50 D Per Year

-Annual progression of 0.50 dioptre or more per year is the clinical threshold at which active management is strongly indicated.
-Many Pune children who present to us are showing 0.75–1.25 D annual progression without any management in place.
+Annual progression of 0.50 dioptre or more is the clinical threshold at which active management is strongly indicated.
+Many Pune children who present to us show 0.75-1.25 D annual progression without any management in place.

 Evidence-Based Myopia Management Options

-Not all myopia management approaches have the same evidence base.
-We work only with interventions that have been validated in peer-reviewed clinical trials, and we match the approach to the child's age, prescription, lifestyle, and progression rate - not a standard protocol.
+We work only with interventions validated in peer-reviewed clinical trials, matched to the child's age, prescription, lifestyle, and progression rate.

 Low-Dose Atropine (0.025% or 0.05%)

 A nightly eye drop that significantly slows axial elongation.
-The ATOM2 and LAMP trials showed 50–70% reduction in progression with low-dose formulations.
-Side effects at low doses are minimal - mild photophobia and very slight near blur in some children - compared to the significant side effects of the 1% dose used previously.
+The ATOM2 and LAMP trials showed 50-70% reduction in progression with low-dose formulations.
+Side effects at low doses are minimal compared to the 1% dose used previously.

 Orthokeratology (Ortho-K)

-Rigid gas-permeable lenses worn overnight that gently reshape the cornea while sleeping.
+Rigid gas-permeable lenses worn overnight that gently reshape the cornea.
 The child wakes up with clear unaided vision during the day.
-The peripheral defocus created by ortho-k is a primary mechanism for slowing axial elongation - meta-analyses show 40–60% slowing of progression.
+Meta-analyses show 40-60% slowing of progression.

-Best for: Children ages 8+ who are good candidates for overnight lens wear; particularly practical for Pune's active school-age population who play sports, have PE classes, or find daytime glasses inconvenient during coaching.
-Requires good hygiene discipline and parent involvement for younger children.
+Best for: Children ages 8+ who are good candidates for overnight lens wear - particularly practical for Pune's active school-age population who play sports or find daytime glasses inconvenient during coaching.

 Myopia Control Soft Contact Lenses

-Dual-focus or peripheral defocus soft contact lenses worn during the day.
-Brands like MiSight 1 day (the first FDA-approved myopia control lens) have shown 59% reduction in axial elongation in the 3-year MiSight clinical trial.
-Safe from age 8 upward for most children.
+Dual-focus or peripheral defocus soft lenses worn during the day.
+MiSight 1 day (the first FDA-approved myopia control lens) showed 59% reduction in axial elongation in the 3-year clinical trial.

-Best for: Pune children ages 8+ who are appropriate for daytime contact lens wear and whose parents are willing to engage with contact lens hygiene protocols.
+Best for: Pune children ages 8+ appropriate for daytime contact lens wear.
 Can be combined with low-dose atropine for additive effect in high-progression cases.

 Myopia Control Spectacle Lenses

-Best for: Children ages 5–8 or those who are not candidates for contact lens wear.
-Evidence shows 50–67% reduction in progression for specific designs, though individual variation is significant.
+Best for: Children ages 5-8 or those not yet ready for contact lens wear.
 Often used as a stepping-stone to contact-lens-based management as the child matures.

 Two Pune Cases That Illustrate Why "Wait and See" Fails